bluehandtalking/spree-snippets/README.markdown

 Admin configurable chunks of content that can be rendered in any view via the SnippetsHelper#render_snippet method.

 note: the 0.11 compatible version is on the 0.11-stable branch.

+This version requires ckeditor ~> 4.0.2, changed

+    _form.html.erb

+to use

+    f.cktext_area

 Synopsis
 --------